 The image is realised with white panels bolted onto black balcony slabs.
 The panels (up to 6m long and 2m high) are an innovative engineered surfboard-like composite 140mm thick: PET foam core with E-plate (fibre mesh) and vinyl-ester external wrapping.
 They stand out against the black building.

-All residents get to enjoy the tower’s panoramic cityscape views from the communal Skydeck space on the 31st floor.
-Instead of exclusive penthouses, we’ve provided a shared space to entertain guests and meet neighbours.
-It includes expansive kitchen and dining facilities, spas, barbeques and an entertainment space with a 20-seat theatre.
-Its environment encourages sole residents and new Melburnians to connect with others.
+All residents can enjoy panoramic city views from the communal Skydeck on the 31st floor.
+Instead of exclusive penthouses, we’ve created a shared space for entertaining guests and fostering connections between neighbours.

 “Something like this has been a long time waiting, and I think it’s wonderful.
 My great grandfather would be so proud.”